adembudak/vim-doctor/README.md

 $ vimtutor          Official tutorial of Vim

 :h user-manual
-:h help-summary     On usage of build-in documantation
+:h help-summary     On usage of build-in documentation
 :h subject          help about the *subject*.
 Ex: `:h python` (C-] to click hyperlinks, C-T to back)

 :q                  quit